AllenSWDB/allenswdb.github.io/databook/background/Mouse-visual-system.md

 cat.
-Early studies using {term}`Two-photon calcium imaging` compared the {term}`Spatial frequency` and {term}`Temporal frequency` tuning across several HVAs, finding evidence of functional differences between some of the areas {cite:p}`adermann,marhsel`.
+Early studies using {term}`Two-photon calcium imaging` compared the {term}`Spatial frequency` and {term}`Temporal frequency` tuning across several HVAs, finding evidence of functional differences between some of the areas {cite:p}`andermann,marshsel`.
 These results, alongside connectivity data, are suggestive that such a dorsal/ventral organization might be present - though with much more interconnection and a lower hierarchical depth than found in primates/cats.
 See {cite:t}`niell2011` for a primer on early studies of mouse